 Comments regarding being accessible across your online landscape?

 To discover and attract a wider pool of talent, and to unearth great people with unique skill sets, we needed to make sure our digital landscape was an environment where anyone could come and engage easily.
-In line with our commitment to lead on inclusion and inspire industry-wide change we now provide barrier-free access to our websites for people with a range of accessibility issues, including visual impairments, dyslexia, colour blindness and other forms of neurodiversity, as well as those who speak English as a second language.
+In line with our commitment to lead on inclusion and inspire industry-wide change, we now provide barrier-free access to our websites for people with a range of accessibility issues, including visual impairments, dyslexia, color blindness, and other forms of neurodiversity, as well as those who speak English as a second language.

 Concluding company message